Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 This sample monitors a BIM 360 Folder for `version.added` event, when a new IPT file (or version) is uploaded, it triggers `Design Automation` for Inventor to convert it to `.SAT` file.
 Then triggers `Design Automation` for Revit to import this `SAT` file into a new Revit Family `RFA` (using a predefined Revit Family Template, `RFT`).
 Then opens a Revit `RVT` file (on the same folder where the IPT was uploaded) and updade the family.
 The resulting Revit file is uploaded back to BIM 360 as a new version.

 This sample is based on [this Webhook sample](https://github.com/Autodesk-Forge/data.management-csharp-webhook).
 Learn more about Webhooks and 3-legged Refresh & Access Token at [this blog post](https://forge.autodesk.com/blog/webhooks-and-bim-360-c).
+Also based on the [Learn Forge Tutorial](http://learnforge.autodesk.io).

 ## Thumbnail